 The rules of the Kimberley Process Certification Scheme, the US Foreign Corrupt Practices Act, and the USA PATRIOT Act are effectively communicated to all relevant personnel on an on-going and recurrent (at least annual) basis.
 All new employees destined to be involved in the buying, selling, shipping, receiving and or accounting for diamond transactions are trained in these matters before they are permitted to take up their responsibilities.
-In July 2011 and again in January 2012, Mr. Gagnon trained all relevant members of staff in Corporate Responsibility, including, but not limited to, the AML and CFT provisions of the USA PATRIOT Act.
-New employees were likewise trained as they joined the company periodically throughout the year.
+Periodically, and at least annually, the Company Compliance Officer, Mr. Gagnon, trains all relevant members of staff in Corporate Responsibility, including, but not limited to, the AML and CFT provisions of the USA PATRIOT Act.
+New employees are likewise trained before they take up their duties.